 - Your hair and face takes on a permanent greasy appearance and the clothes you wear during the day double as pajamas, because to be honest, it takes too much damn energy to get changed anyway.

-- (and I’m sure we’ve all been here) you have repeated thoughts of killing, maiming and otherwise making suffer, your sleeping partner in the bed next to you while your up for the 28th time that night.
+- You have repeated thoughts of killing, maiming and otherwise making suffer (and I’m sure we’ve all been here) your sleeping partner in the bed next to you while your up for the 28th time that night.

-- You break down crying in the grocery store because some old guy who smells like he hasn’t had a shower in a month took the last bunch of spring onions right after you found out they were out of your favorite chocolate.
+- You break down crying in the grocery store because some old guy who smells like he hasn’t had a shower in a month, snatches the last bunch of spring onions out from under your nose, right after you discover they are out of your favorite chocolate.

 - You keep calling your kids the wrong names and eventually give up and just shout ‘hey you’.